 About Our Mission and Values

-It is the mission of the Achievement Center of Texas to provide quality day care and day habilitation (life skills training), arts exploration, educational assistance and community inclusion for children and young adults with special needs so they can learn functional living skills and develop self-confidence working toward greater independence and a more satisfying life.
+It is the mission of the Achievement Center of Texas to provide quality day care and day habilitation (life skills training), arts exploration, educational assistance and community inclusion for children and adults with special needs so they can learn functional living skills and develop self-confidence working toward greater independence and a more satisfying life.

 The Achievement Center of Texas respects the rights of its students and their families to make their own decisions regarding the types of services they need and want and the Achievement Center staff will support them in those decisions wherever possible.
 The center uses a person-centered planning model to help students discover their dreams and set goals for the future.